thien1212381/spark-labs/README.md

 ## Exercise
 - Exercise 1: Count number of users have any posts in each day.
   - Expected output: with column **count** is distinct users in day col **date**
+  - Use both function distinct and approximate_distinct of spark to compare results.

 | date |count
 |--|--